elisecolin/REACTIV/README.md

 * PYTHON 3
 * JAVASCRIPT for the Google Earth Engine platform

-If you use this code in your research projects, please quote the following paper:
+:exclamation: Please if you use this code in your research projects, please quote the following paper:

 *Colored visualization of multitemporal data for change detection: issues and methods* Elise Colin Koeniguer et al. EUSAR 2018